stcline/Python_teaching_utilities/Comparing_Scripts/README.md

-Okay, that makes perfect sense!
-Comparing empty files would indeed result in 100% similarity.
-I've reviewed the attached CSV files, and the results are now much more reasonable and reflect the differences between the files.
-Here's a breakdown of why the values differ between the scripts and how you can use them as a coding teacher:

 ### **Understanding the Differences in Similarity Scores**

 Each script uses a different method to determine the similarity between the files.
 Here's a summary of those methods and why they produce different results: